-Applied Research and Policy Engagements has always been an integral part of WOTR’s work.
-Observing, measuring, assessing implementation challenges and also the improvements that a project brings about has been part of WOTR’s DNA.
+Applied Research and Policy Engagements are an integral part of WOTR’s work.
+Observing, measuring, assessing implementation challenges and also the improvements that a project brings about have been part of WOTR’s DNA.
 The focus on trans-disciplinary research, knowledge management, policy advocacy and strategic communications was further strengthened with the setting up of the WOTR Centre for Resilience Studies (W-CReS) in 2016.

 AREAS OF FOCUS IN APPLIED RESEARCH AND POLICY ENGAGEMENTS

 - Land Use and Land Cover Studies

 - Ecosystems-Based Adaptation

 - Economics of Land Degradation

 - Behavioural Change, Food Security

 - Weather Events

 - System of Crop Intensification

 - Participatory Natural Resource Management